Nedusparkle88/amazon-product-review-analysis/README.md

 - Category-wise performance
 - Revenue potential

-The analysis was completed using **Microsoft Excel 2016** features such as:
+The analysis was completed using **Microsoft Excel** features such as:
 - Pivot Tables
 - Helper columns and formulas
 - Scatter charts with trendlines